Introduction to sidechains

 A sidechain is simply a blockchain that depends on its main chain and is connected to it.
 This configuration allows the sidechain to have its own consensus algorithm and features.
 The sidechain is connected to the main chain through a two-way peg that allows the moving of assets between the chains.
 The finality of blocks is determined through a consensus mechanism that relies on the security of the main chain.

 Input Output Global (IOG) provides a sidechain toolkit that is designed to help developers create custom sidechains for a wide range of use cases.
-To prove the capability of the toolkit, the example application is the Cardano EVM sidechain.
+To prove the capability of the toolkit, the proof of concept application is the Cardano EVM sidechain.
 EVM stands for Ethereum virtual machine.
 The Cardano EVM sidechain is EVM-compatible, which means deploying your Ethereum applications is just a matter of deploying your Solidity code on the sidechain and interacting with it through the Web3 API.

-What is the example EVM sidechain?
+What is the proof of concept EVM sidechain?

 Sidechains offer advantages in interoperability, scalability, and compatibility.